kyverno/sample-extension-service/README.md

 # Sample Extension Services for Kyverno

-This repository contains sample extension services for Kyverno, that performs a namespace check to allow or denying creation of a resource.
+This repository contains a sample extension service for Kyverno that performs a namespace check to allow or denying creation of a resource.
 Requests where the namespace is `default` or empty are not allowed.

 The [accompanying policy](/policies/check-namespace.yaml) checks namespaces for `ConfigMap` resources by making a call to the extenstion service.